friends-of-reactphp/mysql/README.md

 actual test SQL queries against your local database and thus rely on a local MySQL test database with appropriate write access.
-The test suite creates and modifies a test table in this database, so make sure to not a production database!
+The test suite creates and modifies a test table in this database, so make sure to not use a production database!
 You can change your test database credentials by passing these ENV variables:

 ```bash